uaf/uaf/src/pyuaf/doc/api_pyuaf_util.rst

         .. automethod:: pyuaf.util.NodeIdIdentifier.__init__

-            Construct a NodeIdIdentifier by providing a string or a numeric value (or nothing at all).
+            Construct a NodeIdIdentifier.

+            The constructor accepts
+             - an ``int`` in order to construct a Numeric identifier
+             - a ``str`` in order to construct a String identifier
+             - a :class:`~pyuaf.util.Guid` in order to construct a Guid identifier
+             - a ``bytearray`` in order to construct a Guid identifier

+        .. automethod:: pyuaf.util.NodeIdIdentifier.isNull

+            Was the identifier initialized with some contents?

+            :return: True if the identifier does not have any contents.
+            :rtype:  ``bool``

     * Attributes:

         .. autoattribute:: pyuaf.util.NodeIdIdentifier.type

-            The type of the NodeIdIdentifier (e.g. :attr:`pyuaf.util.nodeididentifiertypes.String`) as defined within :mod:`pyuaf.util.nodeididentifiertypes`.
+            The type of the NodeIdIdentifier (e.g. :attr:`pyuaf.util.nodeididentifiertypes.Identifier_String`) as defined within :mod:`pyuaf.util.nodeididentifiertypes`.

         .. autoattribute:: pyuaf.util.NodeIdIdentifier.idString

-            The string value in case :attr:`~pyuaf.util.NodeIdIdentifier.type` equals :attr:`pyuaf.util.nodeididentifiertypes.String`.
+            The ``str`` value in case :attr:`~pyuaf.util.NodeIdIdentifier.type` equals :attr:`pyuaf.util.nodeididentifiertypes.Identifier_String`.

         .. autoattribute:: pyuaf.util.NodeIdIdentifier.idNumeric

-            The ``int`` value in case :attr:`~pyuaf.util.NodeIdIdentifier.type` equals :attr:`pyuaf.util.nodeididentifiertypes.Numeric`.
+            The ``int`` value in case :attr:`~pyuaf.util.NodeIdIdentifier.type` equals :attr:`pyuaf.util.nodeididentifiertypes.Identifier_Numeric`.

+        .. autoattribute:: pyuaf.util.NodeIdIdentifier.idGuid

+            The :class:`~pyuaf.util.Guid` value in case :attr:`~pyuaf.util.NodeIdIdentifier.type` equals :attr:`pyuaf.util.nodeididentifiertypes.Identifier_Guid`.

+        .. autoattribute:: pyuaf.util.NodeIdIdentifier.idOpaque

+            The ``bytearray`` (a built-in Python type) value in case :attr:`~pyuaf.util.NodeIdIdentifier.type` equals
+            :attr:`pyuaf.util.nodeididentifiertypes.Identifier_Opaque`.